awsdocs/aws-elemental-mediapackage-user-guide/doc_source/what-is-features.md

 + For HLS and CMAF: WebVTT is passed through
 + For DASH: subtitles are translated to EBU\-TT
-+ For Microsoft Smooth Streaming: subtitles are translated to DFXP
++ For Microsoft Smooth Streaming: subtitles are translated to DFXP MediaPackage supports accessibility signaling in HLS, CMAF and DASH manifests only for VOD assets created from an HLS source\.
+The \#EXT\-X\-MEDIA line in the HLS source playlist must include a `public.accessibility.describes-music-and-sound` and/or `public.accessibility.transcribes-spoken-dialog` CHARACTERISTICS attribute\.

 **Time\-shift Viewing**
 Time\-shift viewing is available with only live workflows in MediaPackage\.